How to upgrade your old Xfinity router

 Signs that you might need an upgrade include slowdowns in your network and a general sense that things are not running as efficiently as they once did

-If you are a Comcast Xfinity user, you might want to ask yourself once in a while whether your modem router is still doing its job to the best of its ability.
+If you are a Comcast Xfinity user, you might want to ask yourself occasionally whether your modem router is still doing its job to the best of its ability.

-As technology is continually moving forward, you will want to ensure that all aspects of your modem router have been upgraded appropriately.
+As technology continually progresses, you will want to ensure that all aspects of your modem router have been upgraded appropriately.

 There are a few different ways that you could go about upgrading your modem router.
 You might want to do one or a couple of these.